amgupta2/IntelliCue/documentation/USER.md

    /invite @IntelliCue
    ```
 5. Grant message-reading permission as requested (you will be guided through a Slack-native authorization flow).

+For AWS Deployment(Production Set up):
+1. IntelliCue is already deployed on AWS.
+You do not need to install or host anything.

 **Prerequisites**:
 - A Slack workspace with permission to install third-party apps.